vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>Google Analytics 4</h4>

-Google Analytics 4 (GA4) is a cutting-edge analytics tool designed to help businesses understand user behavior across websites and apps.
+<a href="https://analytics.google.com/" role="link" target="_blanck">Google Analytics 4 (GA4)</a> is a cutting-edge analytics tool designed to help businesses understand user behavior across websites and apps.
 With its event-based tracking model, GA4 offers deeper insights into the customer journey, enabling businesses to optimize their marketing strategies.
 GA4 is known for its AI-powered insights and seamless integration with Google’s marketing ecosystem.

 For businesses moving from older analytics models, GA4 provides an enhanced platform for tracking customer interactions and measuring success.
 It’s trusted by organizations globally to make data-driven decisions.